 Nothing beats a good tomato fitter in the summer.

-They are easy to make and can be the star of a delicious summer lunch, a quick snack, or a fun and tasty appetizer to a barbecue.
+They are easy to make and can be the star of a delicious summer lunch, a quick snack, or fun and tasty appetizer to a barbecue.

 How to choose a good tomato